fionabyrne101/imagegrains/Readme.md

 ### Training of custom models

 If you want to train your own models, you can use the jupyter notebook ```notebooks/4_model_training.ipynb```, you can use the [Cellpose GUI](https://www.cellpose.org/) (start it with ```python -m cellpose```) or train via [console](https://cellpose.readthedocs.io/en/latest/train.html) with the full funcitionality of Cellpose.
 To train custom models, you will first need manually annotated ground truth data ("labels").
 This can be done either with the Cellpose GUI or with any dedicated annotation tool.
-We used the [labkit plugin](https://imagej.net/Labkit) for ImageJ.
+We used the [napari-based GUI](#how-does-it-work) and previously [labkit plugin](https://imagej.net/Labkit) for ImageJ.
 Please note, that each grain has to have a unique class value.

 ## Troubleshooting